piwakawaka-2016/piwakawaka-2016/sprints/1-overview/README.md

 7. | Assignments (see below) | 5

 ## Assignments and resources
 Each week you have a number of assignments to complete.
-Assignments are located in your cohort's waffle board and assigned to you. **You must filter by your GitHub user name (see example below)** - find them at<br> `https://waffle.io/dev-academy-programme/`**cohortBird-year**`?assigned=`**yourGithubUserName**
+Assignments are located in your cohort's waffle board and assigned to you. **You must filter by your GitHub user name (see example below)** - find them at<br> `https://waffle.io/piwakawaka-2016/piwakawaka-2016`?assigned=`**yourGithubUserName**
 <br>
-You will need to replace 'cohortBird-yearGraduating' and 'GithubUserName', for example:<br> `https://waffle.io/dev-academy-programme/kakapo-2016?assigned=anahera`
+You will need to replace 'GithubUserName', for example:<br> `https://waffle.io/piwakawaka-2016/piwakawaka-2016?assigned=anahera`

 We provide you with curated material that our teachers have written, and/or amazing resources we've found on the web. _Don't repeat yourself_ (DRY) is a principle of software development, aimed at reducing repetition of information.
 We apply software principles to our education model in many regards, including _agile_ course-ware and DRY resources.